Ali-Jab/xiao_vesc/README.md

 ## Flash

-Connect nice!nano to USB, quickly short RST pin to GND twice (for DFU mode, red LED should be ON) and:
+Connect XIAO nRF52840 to USB, quickly press RST button twice (for DFU mode) and:

+!!!IMPORTATNT!!!

+Copy s140v6.uf2 to XIAO.

+Wait untill /mnt is unmounted by bootloader and quickly press RST button twice (for DFU mode) and:

 ```
+copy nrf52840_xxaa.uf2 to XIAO.

+or

 make flash
 ```

-Wait untill /mnt is unmounted by bootloader and red LED is OFF.
+Wait untill /mnt is unmounted by bootloader and blinks yellow every 3.5 seconds.

 ## Connect to VESC

 Disconnect from USB if you power nice!nano from VESC or in other case disconnect VCC/3.3V pin

-| nice!nano  | VESC
+| XIAO 52840 | VESC
 |------------|-----------
 | GND        | GND
-| P0.11 (RX) | TX
+| D7 (RX)    | TX
-| P0.8 (TX)  | RX
+| D6 (TX)    | RX
 | VCC/3.3V   | 3.3V